SatchelF/AI-Enhanced-Flashcards/README.md

 NOTE: I apologize in advance.
 Setting up the Firebase project instance may be a bit of a pain.
 If you get everything set up correctly, running this application should work great.
 But I get it can be a lot.
 I have provided a lot of
 YouTube tutorials are below if you get stuck.
 I have also created a YouTube video demo of my project just in case you want to check that out instead of setting things up.
-Thanks, Seth!
+Thanks!
 Video link: https://www.youtube.com/watch?v=6qvis2pEO0g

-NOTE: my API key for Open Ai's language model may also expire by the time you get to running this.
+NOTE: my API key for Open Ai's language model may also expire by the time you get to run this.
 I have replaced it with a new one as of new to hopefully avoid this issue.

 Before installing and running the application, ensure you have the following prerequisites installed: